shenmishajing/linux-0.11-lab/README.md

 ### Linux Setup

-The [docker install method](#build-on-other-systems-include-mac-os-x-windows) is also recommended in Linux distibutions.
+The [docker install method](#build-on-other-systems-include-mac-os-x-windows) is recommended for all systems, including Linux, Windows and Mac OS.

+Here is the deprecated method:

 * The Linux distributions: debian and ubuntu (>= 14.04) are recommended
 * Install basic tools